yangzhang1908/SafeVault/README.md

-Summary of Vulnerabilities and Fixes
+Summary of Vulnerabilities and Fixes for this demo project

 Identified Vulnerabilities and Fixes

 1. XSS Vulnerability
 •	Vulnerability: Potential rendering of unencoded user input
 •	Fix: Automatic HTML encoding by Blazor + explicit HtmlEncoder usage